 In the 1930’s, a team of French & American businessmen (unrelated to any previous owners) revived the company and licensed the Martin Freres name to various woodwind manufacturers worldwide to produce student and intermediate woodwinds until the 1960’s.
 In 1992, Martin Freres was dissolved worldwide and the last remnant of its iconic brand name with it.
 Yet, the instruments live on!

-Today, a new generation of engineers & craftsmen have risen to the challenge to keep the Martin brother’s dream alive.
+Today, a new generation of clarinet makers have risen to the challenge to keep the Martin brother’s dream alive.
 Affiliated by the great honor and deep respect for the groundbreaking work of its namesake’s founding fathers, the Martin Freres Company woodwind makers carry on that same fine family journey of excellence.